 The Electronic Prescription Service (EPS) is an NHS service.
 EPS enables repeat prescriptions to be sent to pharmacies via a secure internet link, this allows you to request your repeat prescriptions to be sent to a pharmacy of your choice, regardless of where you are in England, to be collected by you or a relative at a more convenient location rather than having to travel to the surgery.

-Patients on repeat medication will be asked to see a pharmacist once a year to review these regular medications and notification should appear on your repeat slip.
+Patients on repeat medication will be asked to see a member of the clinical team once a year to review these regular medications.
+Notification should appear on your repeat slip.

 Please ensure that you book an appropriate appointment to avoid unnecessary delays to further prescriptions, and ensure any necessary blood tests are done at least 2 days before the review appointment.